Virtual Private Clouds (VPC)

 General information#

 Virtual Private Cloud (VPC) provides an isolated network environment for running K2 Cloud services.
 VPC is analogous to Virtual Routing and Forwarding (VRF) on classic hardware routers.
 By default, subnets in different VPCs do not have IP connectivity, while subnets in one VPC are interconnected, thus forming a “routing domain”.
-IP connectivity between subnets is ensured regardless of which availability zone they are created in.
+IP connectivity between subnets inside a region is ensured regardless of which availability zone they are created in.

 Users get complete control over the virtual network environment and can configure the VPC as they want: set their own address space, create subnets, and configure route tables.
 In addition, two-level traffic filtering using network access control lists (ACL) and security groups allows you to control access to resources deployed in the VPC.